sonata-nfv/tng-sdk-img/README.md

 Options:
 	--help
 	--version
+	--registry   		Run the local docker registry.
+Specify to use local docker images.
-	--platform   	Target platform - sonata (default) or tango --base-image 	Path to the base image.
+	--base-image <path> 	Path to the base image.
 Ubuntu 16.04 cloud image will be downloaded to /tmp if not specified.
 ```

 ---